Monopoly (game): Post-2005 variations

-Beginning in the UK in 2005, a revised version of the game, titled Monopoly Here and Now, was produced, replacing game scenarios, properties, and tokens with newer equivalents.
+Beginning in the UK in 2005, a revised version of the game, titled Monopoly Here and Now, was produced, replacing game scenarios, properties, and tokens with more modern equivalents.
 Similar boards were produced for Germany and France.
 Variants of these first editions appeared with Visa-branded debit cards taking the place of cash—the later US "Electronic Banking" edition has unbranded debit cards.

 The success of the first Here and Now editions prompted Hasbro US to allow online voting for twenty-six landmark properties across the United States to take their places along the game-board.
 The popularity of this voting, in turn, led to the creation of similar websites, and secondary game-boards per popular vote to be created in the UK, Canada, France, Germany, Australia, New Zealand, Ireland, and other nations.

 Winning Moves Games released the Mega Edition, with a 30% larger game-board and revised game play, in 2006.
 Other streets from Atlantic City (eight, one per color group) were included, along with a third utility, the Gas Company.
 In addition, $1,000 denomination notes (first seen in Winning Moves' Monopoly: The Card Game) are included.
-Game play is further changed with bus tickets (allowing non-dice-roll movement along one side of the board), a speed die (itself adopted into variants of the Atlantic City standard edition; see below), skyscrapers (after houses and hotels), and train depots that can be placed on the Railroad spaces.
+Game play is further changed with bus tickets (allowing non-dice-roll movement along one side of the board), a speed die (itself adopted into variants of the Atlantic City standard edition; see below), skyscrapers (after houses and hotels), and train stations that can be placed on the Railroad spaces.

-This edition was adapted for the U.K. market in 2007, and is sold by Winning Moves UK.
-After the initial US release, critiques of some of the rules caused the company to issue revisions and clarifications on their website.
+This edition was adapted for the UK market in 2007, and is sold by Winning Moves UK.